 If the values of X and Y variables are substituted in the above equations, we get the values of a and b by solving these equations and thus, get the regression line of Y on X. Here, Y is the dependent variable and X the independent variable.
 To get the regression line of X on Y, we will have to assume X as the dependent variable and Y as the independent variable.
-We will then get the two equations and the above points.
 We will then get the two equations for the two regression lines.